wdempsey/fda-recurrentevents/README.md

-# Recurrent event analysis in the presence of functional covariates via random subsampling  #
-Code for project on combining functional data analysis (FDA) with random subsampling methods for fast fitting of recurrent event models in the presence of functional covariates (i.e., real-time sensor-based
+us# Recurrent event analysis in the presence of functional covariates via random subsampling  # Code for project on combining functional data analysis (FDA) with random subsampling methods for fast fitting of recurrent event models in the presence of functional covariates (i.e., real-time sensor-based